MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 However, not all of the deployment objectives of Zero Trust are a part of the landing zone.
 Many deployment objectives for Zero Trust are implemented as part of designing and releasing individual workloads to Azure.

-In the next sections, we will review each pillar, and give recommendations and considerations for implementing the deployment objectives.
+The next sections review each pillar, and give recommendations and considerations for implementing the deployment objectives.

 ## Identity Pillar